 Where Should You Keep Your Emergency Fund?

-Somewhere safe and liquid.
+You need to park your emergency fund somewhere safe and liquid.
 You are not looking for returns, you are looking for safety.
-And you need to have access to it on short notice.
+You need to have access to your emergency fund on short notice.

-• For most people, it is best to look no further than bank FD’s.
+- For most people, it is best to look no further than bank FD’s.
 However if your emergency fund is bigger than 6 months worth of your salary and if you want to reduce your tax burden, thinking about a debt mutual fund is an option.
+Many liquid funds offer instant redemption, so you have access to funds near instantly.

 Leave a Reply